THE SOCIETY'S CALENDAR FOR 2021

 Lower Meeting Room, Wesley's Chapel, 49 City Road, London EC1Y 1AU.

-This is located in the City of London, close to St Pauls, Bank, and Moorgate underground stations.
+This is located in the City of London, between Old Street (Northern Line) and Moorgate tube stations.
+We must leave the Wesley centre by 4.50pm.

 Click to see how to get there.

 AUTUMN 2018 ISSUE OF THE BOOKPLATE JOURNAL

 This journal is running very late and has not yet been issued to members.
 We have three editors working on